 The ingredients in this recipe (chicken, bell peppers, and onion) pay homage to the fanfare of sizzling platters paraded through restaurants without the stovetop mess.
 The vegetables and chicken are coated with chili powder and cumin and roast together in the oven before adding a quick squeeze of fresh lime juice and chopped cilantro to brighten it up before serving.
 All that’s left to add is your favorite salsa, and some warmed tortillas for a satisfying, no-frills Southwestern meal.

 Broiling yogurt-marinated chicken skewers in this recipe mimics the charred flavor from a traditional Indian tandoori oven.
 This recipe is easily customizable, so feel free to separate the vegetables from the chicken to satisfy the vegetarians in your house.
-The roasted chicken and vegetables can be tucked into pitas, served over saffron basmati rice, or tossed with hearty greens.
+The roasted chicken and vegetables can be tucked into pitas, served over steamed rice, or tossed with hearty greens.